()

 But you’ll notice, as your earnings increase higher, the level of happiness doesn’t increase just as much as your annual income reached the critical point of $40,000.

-An increase in annual income correlates with your happiness and life satisfaction level but to a certain extent.
 The increase in your annual income after the critical income level will lead to a plateau or even a decrease in your happiness and life satisfaction level.

 This is illustrated by the graph whereas your annual income reaches $60,000, your happiness level will start to plateau, or even fall.